League-of-Foundry-Developers/foundryvtt-dnd5e-lang-de/README.md

 And thanks to [henry4k](https://gitlab.com/henry4k/) who provides the german core translation, letting us focus on the 5E system translations.

+Finally, thanks to WotC for the support and all the wonderful authors - for everything.

 Based on work by Hydroxi at https://gitlab.com/Hydroxi/foundryvtt-dnd5e-lang-de

 ## Legal & license